Arctic gas project backs political strategy as Russia turns east

-SABETTA, Russia (Reuters) - On the Arctic tundra far to the north of Moscow, Russia is charting a course away from the West and towards Asia.
+SABETTA, Russia, April 11 (Reuters) - On the Arctic tundra far to the north of Moscow, Russia is charting a course away from the West and towards Asia.

 In Yamal - which in the local Nenets language means “the end of the earth” - a $27 billion liquefied natural gas (LNG) scheme is assuming major political as well as economic significance.